KatherineMichel/pinax-tutorial/why_use_pinax.md

 Pinax starter projects, apps, and themes work differently than typical Django projects and apps, because they began as regular Django projects, were developed to provide specific functionality, then packaged to reuse and share.

-The Pinax starter project is a Django project framework that can be installed using the Pinax CLI (Command Line Tool).
+The Pinax starter project provides a Django project framework that can be installed using the Pinax CLI (Command Line Tool).
 The stand-alone Pinax apps that come pre-installed as packages provide the functionality needed for the project.

 For more information about Django and code reusability, see the Django docs [Reusability Matters section](https://docs.djangoproject.com/en/dev/intro/reusable-apps/#reusability-matters).